-We can use a normal model for inference for a proportion when the observations are independent and the sampling distribution of the sample proportion is nearly normal.
-We check that these assumptions are reasonable by verifying the following conditions.
+We can use a normal model for inference for a proportion when the sampling distribution for the sample proportion is nearly normal.
+We check that this assumption is reasonable by assessing the independence assumption and verifying that the success-failure condition is met.

-Independent.
+- Independence.
 Observations can be considered independent when the data are collected from a random process, such as tossing a coin, or from a random sample.
 Without a random sample or process, the standard error formula would not apply, and it is unclear to what population the inference would apply.
-When sampling without replacement from a finite population, the observations can be considered independent when sampling less than 10% of the population.

-Nearly normal sampling distribution.
-We saw in Section 4.5 that the sampling distribution of a sample proportion will be nearly normal when the success-failure condition is met, i.e. when the expected number of success and failures are both at least 10.
+When sampling without replacement from a finite population, the observations can be considered independent when sampling less than 10% of the population. - Success-failure condition.
+We saw in Section 4.1 that, when that the observations are independent, the sampling distribution for a sample proportion will be nearly normal if the success-failure condition is met, i.e. when the expected number of successes and failures are both at least 10.